sharispe/sm-tools-evaluation/README.md

 In all the tests we consider that:
 * No restriction is applied on the Evidence Code associated to the annotations linked to gene product (e.g., IEA annotations are considered)

+The datasets relative to this test are available at */go e.g. scripts/go

-##### Tools compared
+#### Tools compared

+See the section dedicated to tools for more information (tool versions).

 * SML
 * GOSim
 * GOSemSim
 * FastSemSim

-see the section dedicated to tools for more information such as tool versions.

 #### Dataset

+The Dataset associated to this test is contained in the directory /data/go
+(please download the dataset from LINK_TO_THE_DATASET)

-##### Gene Ontology Version
+##### Gene Ontology

-The version of the Gene Ontology used during the test is the lite version of 2013 03 02 ftp://ftp.geneontology.org/pub/go/godatabase/archive/lite/2013-03-02/
+The version of the Gene Ontology used for this test is the lite version of 2013 03 02 (which can be downloaded at ftp://ftp.geneontology.org/pub/go/godatabase/archive/lite/2013-03-02/)

 GOSim & GoSemSim depends on the GO.db package proposed by Bioconductor and are therefore constrained to be used with the version associated to Bioconductor.
-The version of Bioiconductor which has been used in this test is version 2.12 see http://www.bioconductor.org/packages/2.12/data/annotation/manuals/GO.db/man/GO.db.pdf for details regarding the version of the GO loaded in Bioconductor 2.12.
+The version of Bioiconductor which has been used in this test is version 2.12 see http://www.bioconductor.org/packages/2.12/data/annotation/manuals/GO.db/man/GO.db.pdf for details regarding the information relative to the GO loaded in Bioconductor 2.12.

 FastSemSim loads any GO specified in OBO-XML and the SML is able to load the OWL and RDF-XML and OBO formatted versions.

-Downloads:
+Downloads (ftp://ftp.geneontology.org/pub/go/godatabase/archive/lite/2013-03-02/):
+The file which have been used for this tests are
 * go_20130302-termdb.obo-xml.gz	3.7 MB	3/4/13 10:35:00 AM
-* go_20130302-termdb.rdf-xml.gz	3.7 MB	3/4/13 10:35:00 AM
+* go_20130302-termdb.owl.gz	3.7 MB	3/4/13 10:35:00 AM

-from ftp://ftp.geneontology.org/pub/go/godatabase/archive/lite/2013-03-02/
+They can be found in the directory /data/go/onto

-##### Annotation Version
+##### Annotations

 GOSim and GOSemSim rely on the annotations defined in the R package org.Hs.eg.GO.
 FastSemSim and the SML rely on GAF or plain annotations files.
-In order to ensure that the annotations used for the evaluation are the same, we created a dump of org.Hs.eg.GO using the R script named dump_orgHsegGO.R. see http://www.bioconductor.org/packages/2.12/data/annotation/manuals/org.Hs.eg.db/man/org.Hs.eg.db.pdf for more information on org.Hs.eg.GO
+In order to ensure that the annotations used for the evaluation are the same, we created a dump of org.Hs.eg.GO using the R script named dump_orgHsegGO.R. (/scripts/go/) see http://www.bioconductor.org/packages/2.12/data/annotation/manuals/org.Hs.eg.db/man/org.Hs.eg.db.pdf for more information on the version of the annotations used.

 The format required for the SML to import TSV file is sligthly different, the conversion is made using the script changeDumpAnnotationTSVFormat.py

+The annotation dump can be found at /resources/data/go/annot:
+* dump_orgHsegGO.tsv
+* dump_orgHsegGO_sml.tsv

-##### Term to Term computations
+#### Test 1: Term to Term computations

 This test aims at comparing the tools in computing similarity between terms defined in the Gene Ontology.
 Four tests have been designed.